 The current church was built in 1802 by noted local architect James Wyatt.
 It has a fine Hilditch organ.
 Today the church is the only building in the scattered communities of Swinfen, Packington and Weeford that the residents can truly call their own.

 Whilst still very much a parish church for the community, St Mary’s has a thriving wedding ministry.
-Three excellent reception venues – Swinfen Hall, Packington Moor and the School House – are close by, and the latter just two minutes walk away, which makes it very convenient!
+There are two excellent reception venues close by, Swinfen Hall and The School House, the latter just two minutes walk away which makes it very convenient!